781flyingdutchman/background_downloader/README.md

 ## Limitations

 * On Android, once started, a background download must complete within 8 minutes
-* On iOS, once enqueued, a background donwload must complete within 4 hours
+* On iOS, once enqueued, a background download must complete within 4 hours
-* On both platforms, downloads will not start without a network connecton, and do not distinguish between metered (cellular) and unmetered (WiFi) connections
+* On both platforms, downloads will not start without a network connection, and do not distinguish between metered (cellular) and unmetered (WiFi) connections
 * Redirects will be followed
 * Background downloads are aggressively controlled by the native platform.
 You should therefore always assume that a task that was started may not complete, and may disappear without providing any status or progress update to indicate why.